thehapyone/Sage/docs/tools.md

 1. Define the tool in the `config.toml` file with the necessary parameters.
 2. Restart Sage to apply the changes.

-For more detailed instructions on configuring and using each tool, please refer to the specific sections below.

-## Calculator

-...

-## Search Engine

-...

-## Jira Issue Summarizer

 ...